 If you don't want to heat every room in your house then you'll need individual radiator thermostats.
 That way you can adjust the temperature in each room accordingly.

 The higher you turn up the thermostat the quicker it heats

 Setting your thermostat really high does not mean it heats faster.
 Your boiler always heats at the same rate.
-You might waste energy setting it too high, so it's better to try to maintain a temperature instead of over-heating.
+You might waste energy setting it too high, so it's better to try to maintain a temperature instead of overheating.

 Solar panels in the UK are pointless

 The UK might not be the sunniest destination in Europe but it's a myth that solar panels need wall-to-wall sunshine to work.
 In fact, they can generate energy when it's cloudy outside.
-Part of the installation process is to make sure the panels are fitted on an area that will always get maximum sun.
+Part of the installation process is to make sure the panels are fitted in an area that will always get maximum sun.
 If you're interested in getting a brighter energy future for you and the rest of the UK, read our guide on solar panels.

-Keen for more energy-saving tips?
+Keen on more energy-saving tips?